2024 IOA September Symposium: Organization as Visitor

 4:00 PM - 5:00 PM PT

+Sarah Klaper, JD has been Northwestern University’s first university ombudsperson since August 2021 and is the 2024-25 president of the Board of Directors of the International Ombuds Association.
+Sarah came to Northwestern from Northern Illinois University (NIU) in DeKalb, Ill., whereshe served for nine years as the University Ombudsperson.
 Prior to her time at NIU, Sarah was an instructor of Legal Analysis, Research, and Communication at DePaul University College of Law in Chicago.
 She also taught Education Law, as well as State and Local Government.
-Sarah’s background is in law, and she practiced mainly public interest work for many years.
-Sarah started her legal career at Southeastern Ohio Legal Services in Portsmouth, Ohio.
+Sarah practiced law mainly public interest sector for many years and started her legal career at Southeastern Ohio Legal Services in Portsmouth, Ohio.
 She last practiced at the Citizen Advocacy Center in Elmhurst, Illinois, where she focused on open government work and community organizing around issues such as the First Amendment, the Open Meetings Act, and the Freedom of Information Act.
-The principles of fairness and equity have guided Sarah throughout her career
+The principles of fairness and equity have guided Sarah throughout her career.

-Brooke Wichmann is the Associate OmbudspersonAssociate Ombudsperson at University of Tennessee, Knoxville.
-Brooke has worked in the alternative dispute resolution field for 15 years.
-She has extensive experience assisting with wide variety of interpersonal, procedural, and organizational challenges.
-Prior to joining UT, Brooke served as the Associate Director of Conflict Resolution Services at Colorado State University.
-She is a Certified Organizational Ombuds Practitioner® (CO-OP), a Cinergy Conflict Management Coach, a Professional Co-Active Coach (CPCC), an MTI Workplace Mediator and Trainer, a trainer in Crucial Conversations, and an administrator of the Conflict Dynamics Profile.
-She also has in-depth practice and training in Social Justice Mediation and Non-Violent Communication.
+Brooke Wichmann has worked in the alternative dispute resolution field for over 15 years and has extensive experience assisting with wide variety of interpersonal, procedural, and organizational challenges.
+She currently serves as an ombuds at the University of Tennessee and is a Certified Organizational Ombuds Practitioner® (CO-OP), a Cinergy Conflict Management Coach, a Professional Co-Active Coach (CPCC).
 Brooke obtained an M.A. in Peace Education from the United Nations Mandated University for Peace and is a doctoral candidate in Education and Human Resource Studies at Colorado State University.

 5:00 PM - 6:00 PM PT